-Brothers Reg and Lindsay Morgan run a very unique organic fertiliser business.
+Brothers Reg (Damon Herriman) and Lindsay Morgan (Angus Sampson) run a unique organic fertiliser business.
 An important customer is waiting for a delivery and the small business operators need a fresh supply of their 'secret ingredient' to process the order.

 In this clip, the three young people have been tied up while older brother Lindsay tries to work out what to do.
-'It's a very stressful time for all of us', says Lindsay (Angus Sampson) which is hilarious given the circumstances.
+'It's a very stressful time for all of us', he says, which is hilarious given the circumstances.